edenlabllc/rmk/docs/configuration/cluster-management/exported-environment-variables.md

 # HELMFILE_CLUSTER_DEPS_BOOTSTRAP_INFRA_VERSION=v0.1.0
 HELMFILE_<upstream_project_name>_VERSION="<upstream_project_version>"

-# Flag indicating whether the cluster is K3D (Cluster API management cluster).
+# Flag indicating whether the cluster is K3D (Kubernetes Cluster API management cluster).
 # The variable can be used to override values in the releases.
 CAPI_CLUSTER=false
 # The flag that indicates whether the cluster is K3D (local cluster).